ARTICLE

 Trigrams mostly interact in a productive, reductive or destructive way.
 The art of Feng Shui combines all the energetic reflections coming from all rooms, which are the row material to design and plan reforms in order to bring balance to states and activities, in every room as well as in the entire place considered as a whole.
 Each location has a particular scheme for distributing chi, which is deduced by Luo Pan's measurements.
 And every scheme may be modified by taking away objects, changing the distribution of elements, etc.

-In the scheme above, the lower central area is the entrance but is not Feng Shui's entrance: the compass pointed to the upper right area, and that's the magnetic orientation (Li Flame ☲ trigram, distribution according to Later Heaven).
-Flows from the area increase receptiveness, resting and quietness in rooms on the right side (Kun Earth ☷ and Tui Lake ☱ trigrams).
-These two sectors, and especially the most inferior one in the scheme, become great zones for food storage, taking care of needs and making use of resources for production.
+In the scheme above, the lower central area is the entrance but is not Feng Shui's entrance: the compass pointed to the top right area, and that's the magnetic orientation (Li Flame ☲ trigram, distribution according to Later Heaven).
+The flows from the area increase receptiveness, resting and quietness in the rooms on the right side (Kun Earth ☷ and Tui Lake ☱ trigrams).
+These two sectors, and especially the one at the bottom in the scheme, become great zones for food storage, taking care of needs and making use of resources for production.

 The entire area may be considered as composed by three well-definite sectors.
-There are even just a few connections between them, which can be easily accessed.
-This characteristic allows a better control of internal circulation, intervening in non-desired effects in a more successfull way, and makes it harder to find alternative paths for propagating eventual excesses or taking the energy away from other zones in case of low levels.
-For instance, there are just few chances that an unusual increment of the activity in the central area alters the sector on the left, since there's an only connection between them, and that connection slows the flow down, creating like a surrounding effect and keeping chi controlled (Ken Mountain).
+There're even just a few connections between them, which can be easily accessed.
+This characteristic allows a better control of the internal circulation, intervening in non-desired effects in a more successfull way, and making it harder to find alternative paths to propagate eventual excesses or take the energy away from other zones in case of low levels.
+For example, there're just few chances that an unusual increment of the activity in the central area alters the sector on the left, since there's an only connection between them, and it slows the flow down, creating like a surrounding effect and keeping chi controlled (Ken Mountain).
 Entering the sector makes those characteristics appear, no matter later inner variances.

-Balances and imbalances are part of Feng Shui's working art: it will suggests an object, areas inside of each room, reforms, balancing foods and additional details to produce specific effects, regulate those already produced, and keep vitality at high levels, all according to the type of activities and people living in there.
-Time passing by will also bring other influences to be added to the previous ones, especially the astral forecasts provided by Chinese Astrology.
+Balances and imbalances are part of Feng Shui's working art: it'll suggests an object, areas inside of each room, reforms, balancing foods and additional details to produce specific effects, regulate those already produced, and keep vitality at high levels, all according to the type of activities and people living in there.
+Time passing by will also add other influences to the previous ones, especially the astral forecasts provided by Chinese Astrology.

 index